 If you are interested in placing a bulky order, please feel free to contact the lovely customer service team for more information regarding the wholesale discount we can offer you.

 If you can’t decide on which photo to use, you can upload multiple images and create a photo collage.
 This can be done using one of our pre-set montage templates, or you can create your own entirely from scratch.
 It’s super easy to do and the possibilities are endless.

 Step 1 – Click the start design button & select your product options.

 Step 2 – Go to the ‘Images & Text Tools’ tab, click the ‘add images/Text’ button on your product & ‘Select Images to Upload’ or use the Facebook/Instagram tabs.

 Step 3 – Choose the images you want to use for your collage, upload & select them from the uploaded photos list.

 Step 4 – Click ‘Create montage’ & select your collage style.

 Step 5 – Add the collage to your design.

 Using a sublimation printing process, the environmentally friendly printing inks are directly locked into the fibers of the fabric using heat.
 This results in a permanent print that won’t scratch away or fade over time, and has beautifully vibrant colors with an even and consistent tone.
-The bright white base tones means all colors will pop, but particularly brighter colors with bold graphics and shapes.
+The bright white base tone means all colors will pop, but particularly brighter colors with bold graphics and shapes.
 Details of your design will be printed sharply and precisely.
-The solid construct of the fabrics also means that any design is suitable, with no limitations to your creativity.
+The solid construction of the fabrics also means that any design is suitable, with no limitations to your creativity.
 Patterns can be slightly disrupted when the fabric is stretched, more so on the weft, but the recovery is perfect.
-The matt finishes of the crepe fabric gives your design the perfect finish for a striking look.
+The matte finishes of the crepe fabric gives your design the perfect finish for a striking look.